tetratelabs/tsb-gitops-demo/argo/README.md

-# Canary deployments & Progressive delivery automation using ArgoRollout and Skywalking
+# Canary deployments & Progressive delivery automation using ArgoRollout and SkyWalking

-This document describes how you can configure ArgoCD & integrate ArgoRollout with TSB GitOps support and use Skywalking as the metrics provider for canary deployments and progressive delivery automation.
+This document describes how you can configure ArgoCD & integrate ArgoRollout with TSB GitOps support and use SkyWalking as the metrics provider for canary deployments and progressive delivery automation.

 Before you get started, make sure: <br />
 ✓ [ArgoCD](https://argo-cd.readthedocs.io/en/stable/getting_started/) is installed in your cluster and ArgoCD CLI is configured to connect to your ArgoCD server <br />